-In 2001, The Children's Hospital of Philadelphia inaugurated Safe Place: The Center for Child Protection and Health.
+In 2001, Children's Hospital of Philadelphia inaugurated Safe Place: The Center for Child Protection and Health.
 Safe Place coordinates the Hospital's many support services to further enhance the protection and health of maltreated children by establishing innovative and effective initiatives.
 Safe Place provides comprehensive, accessible and high-quality healthcare to children who have been maltreated and those in substitute care.
 Through a multidisciplinary team model, the center promotes safety, health and developmental well-being in the lives of vulnerable children.
 In addition to quality patient care, the center provides an organizational structure that fosters professional collaboration in research, education, patient care, prevention and advocacy.

-The Children's Hospital of Philadelphia identifies and treats more victims of child abuse than any medical institution in Pennsylvania.
+Children's Hospital of Philadelphia identifies and treats more victims of child abuse than any medical institution in Pennsylvania.
 Abused children are referred to the Hospital from physicians, hospitals, law enforcement and social service agencies throughout the Commonwealth of Pennsylvania and the state of New Jersey.
-The Children's Hospital Child Abuse Team was created in 1974.
+Children's Hospital Child Abuse Team was created in 1974.
 This multidisciplinary team consists of physicians, social workers, nurses, psychologists and other Hospital personnel who have a long-standing interest and extensive experience in diagnosing and providing intervention for maltreated children.